Living Wills / Advance Medical Directives

 Potential issues may be avoided and burdens removed from your next of kin if you make the decision about whether to have life support yourself with an advance directive.
 A hospital cannot require the form be notarized or the patient to use any specific form.
 However, the form must be either notarized or witnessed by two persons who must meet statutory requirements.
 Living wills are not limited to decisions to remove life support but can be used to state that you actually want to be placed on life support.
 You can also set conditions in which you want life support removed, such as having an irreversible and/or terminal condition.
 If you later change your mind, Texas Health and Safety Code §166.037 allows even an incompetent person to revoke an advance directive verbally.

 Contact the Law Office of Hugh Spires, Jr. to discuss preparation of a living will / advance medical directive that will be valid under Texas law.
-I will travel within 50 miles of San Antonio, Texas or provide your documents through a secure web portal.
+I will travel within 50 miles of Dallas, Texas or provide your documents through a secure web portal.